 The central dogma of molecular biology is that DNA codes for RNA and RNA codes for protein.
 In addition to DNA coding for RNA, much of the DNA regulates the synthesis of RNA- which ultimately means that it regulates the synthesis of protein.
-We will learn about protein synthesis regulation in a later chapter.
+We will learn about gene regulation in later chapters.